Heard Island and McDonald Islands Environment Protection and Management Ordinance 1987

 - Engage in conduct that results in interference with any buildings, historical relics, equipment, supplies or survey markers.

 While permits may be granted for the following activities, these will only be granted in unusual circumstances and this is likely to be for management purposes only:

 - Engage in conduct that results in interference to the conduct of a scientific experiment that is the subject of a permit.

 - Engage in conduct that results in a living organism that has been introduced into the Territory escaping in the Territory.

 All permits issued will contain a condition requiring compliance with the Management Plan, and may include additional conditions arising from the Environmental Impact Assessment process.

 Note: The Ordinance requires permit details to be published in the Commonwealth Government Gazette.
 The Australian Antarctic Division publishes a notice containing details of any permit application as soon as practicable after it has been received and another notice once a permit decision has been made.

 For directions on applying for a permit contact the Territories, Environment and Treaties Section of the Australian Antarctic Division, Channel Highway, Kingston, Tasmania 7050 email@example.com.

 Environmental impact assessment

 Before a permit can be granted the proposed activity must be assessed, in accordance with requirements of the Heard Island and McDonald Islands Marine Reserve Management Plan, to identify the impact that it is likely to have on the environment.
-A Preliminary Assessment form [PDF] must be completed and returned to the AAD.

 Other environmental approval and permit considerations